kuhn-ruess/cmdbsyncer-docs/docs/basics/setup_code.md

 ## Install Pythons Virtual Environment.
 The Syncer Need some Python Libraries.
 But these we don't want to install into your system.
 Instead, we create a virtual environment.
-Make sure that you have at least python3.9.
+Make sure that you have at least python3.10.
 The Python Interpreter on your system may have a different Name.

-Make always sure you are in /var/www/cmdbsyncer
+Always Make sure you are in /var/www/cmdbsyncer

-`python3.9 -m venv ENV`
+`python3.10 -m venv ENV`

-This Environment needs to be loaded from now on, every time somthing is done with the syncer, also for every Cronjob which you will run.
+This Environment needs to be loaded from now on, every time something is done with the syncer, also for every Cronjob which you will run.

 `source ENV/bin/activate`

 To this Environment, you install the Python Libraries.
-This is done with just one Command:
+This is done with just one command:

 `pip install -r requirements.txt`

-In Case, you plan to use Ansible, also import theAnsiblee requirements:
+In Case, you plan to use Ansible, also import the Ansible requirements:

-`pip install -r ./ansible/requirements.txt`
+`pip install -r requirements-ansible.txt`

+Extra Database stuff you find in requirements-extras.txt

 ## Install Mongodb Server
 The Syncer needs the Mongodb.
 All you need to do is to install it, with your Packet Manager.
 Then you are ready to go.